RottingHorse/RottingHorse/README.md

 - 👀 I’m interested now in Mobile development
 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: Telegram @hef_falump
+- I deleted all repositories because there was nothing that was not ashamed to show to other people :)
+- hopefully new ones will appear soon

 <!---
 EvilMadSquirrel/EvilMadSquirrel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.